lite-xl/lite-xl/README.md

 We provide DMG files for macOS.
 Simply drag the program into your Applications folder.

 > **Important**
-> Newer versions of Lite XL is signed with a self-signed certificate,
+> Newer versions of Lite XL are signed with a self-signed certificate,
 > so you'll have to follow these steps when running Lite XL for the first time.
 >
 > 1. Find Lite XL in Finder (do not open it in Launchpad).